kauri-io/Content/truffle/truffle.md

 ### Migrations

-Unlike migrations from other web frameworks (such as Ruby on Rails), [Truffle migrations](https://truffleframework.com/docs/truffle/getting-started/running-migrations) are settings to help you switch between development and production environments.
+Unlike migrations from other web frameworks (such as Ruby on Rails), [Truffle migrations](https://truffleframework.com/docs/truffle/getting-started/running-migrations) are settings to help you deploy contracts between development and production networks.

 Migrations are _.js_ files inside the _migrations_ folder and run them with the `truffle migrate` command.
 Each migration file defines artifacts you need, contracts to deploy and the order the steps need to run in.
 You need an initial _contracts/Migrations.sol_ contract that defines an interface for future migrations and this is created when you create a Truffle project.